munificent/game-programming-patterns/book/prototype.markdown

 <aside name="type-obj">

 In some ways, the <a href="type-object.html" class="pattern">Type Object</a> pattern is another workaround for the lack of first-class types.
-That pattern can still be useful even in languages with first-class types, though, because it lets *you* define what a "type" is.
-You may need something different than the language's idea of a type.
+That pattern can still be useful even in languages with them, though, because it lets *you* define what a "type" is.
+You may want different semantics than what the language's built-in classes.

 </aside>

 When you make a generator, just pass in the class of monster that it should construct -- literally the actual runtime object that represents the monster's class.
 Easy as pie.

-With all of those other options, I honestly can't say I've found a case where I felt the prototype *design pattern* was the right answer.
+With all of these options, I honestly can't say I've found a case where I felt the prototype *design pattern* was the best answer.
 Maybe your experience will be different, but for now let's put that away and talk about something else: prototypes as a *language paradigm*.

 ## The Prototype Language Paradigm